Central Philippine University College of Medicine: Rankings and licensure exams performances

 The CPU College of Medicine ranks among the top medical schools in the Philippines on licensure examinations in the academic programs under its umbrella - Doctor of Medicine and Bachelor of Science in Respiratory Therapy.
 In the field of medicine, it got in the 19th place as the best medical school.
 In respiratory therapy program, the college placed 4th in the country as the best school for respiratory therapy course.

 In terms of the breakdown of Physician Licensure Examination, the CPU Medicine (ColMed) produced its first topnotcher since it was founded in 2003, Rieza Biñas, who placed at the 3rd rank in the March 2016 Physician Licensure Examination in the country.
 It was then followed by Dominique Ariel Bingcang Tomampos in March 2017 which rank number 10 in the said licensure examination for Physicians.

 The Respiratory Therapy program under the CPU College of Medicine which was established in 2015 and had its pioneer graduates in 2019, has produced two topnotchers in the respiratory therapy licensure examination in September 2019 - Ahlia Jeshanie Eusoya Demayo (rank number 2) and Precious Ira Canlas Diamante (rank number 10).

 Facilities

 The CPU College of Medicine is temporarily based in the Loreto D. Tupaz Hall of the Central Philippine University College of Nursing with a separate Anatomy Building at the back of the CPU Church.

 Off campus, the 3 hectare CPU–Iloilo Mission Hospital, the university hospital of CPU, has an adequate medical facilities for the clinical training immersion of the college's students.
 The hospital has a two-storey CPU–IMH Medical Education Training Center (CPU–IMH METC) built by the CPU–Iloilo Mission Hospital management for the further advance clinical medical education of CPU College of Medicine's Doctor of Medicine students.

-Plans are also in the pipeline of Central Philippine University under the presidency of Teodoro Robles, to build a 4-5 storey integrated structure that will house the CPU College of Medicine and the CPU Research Center for Medicine, Food Security and Agriculture.
+To meet the demand of the college's growing student population, a plan is also in the pipeline of Central Philippine University administration, to build a 7 storey edifice that will house the CPU College of Medicine and the CPU Research Center for Medicine, Food Security and Agriculture.